Conda for Bioinformatics

 conda activate assembly

-conda install -c bioconda spades flye canu quast busco
+conda install -c conda-forge -c bioconda spades flye canu quast busco

 conda install -c conda-forge matplotlib seaborn